Dogs Playing Poker Painting!

 The painter was known for his surreal paintings, and nobody ever thought that he’d create 18 sketches of dogs that the world would never forget.
 Dogs Playing Poker is a classic example of modern kitsch artwork.
 Which is why its features, styles, and colors were difficult to comprehend.

 Let’s analyze the composition of Dogs Playing Poker and learn how the colors and designs were made.

 Composition & Analysis

-In the Dogs Playing Poker painting, you’ll see pups portrayed in human forms, almost as if making a satirical point.
+In the Dogs Playing Poker painting, you’ll see canines portrayed in human forms, in a more satirical manner.

-The artist beautifully portrayed dogs in different postures, which symbolized men from the middle and working classes.
+Dogs are in different postures, which symbolize men from the middle and working classes.

 As you can see, the dogs have a human touch, and they are leisurely enjoying the game of poker.

 Humorous, satirical, and uncanny are the best adjectives to describe this dog artwork by Cassius Marcellus Coolidge.

 The artist composed the dog painting in such a way that it somewhat degraded men’s characters who indulged in gambling.